davidandreoletti/boostoniphone-generic/README.rst

 boostoniphone-generic improves Pete Goodlffe's original boostoniphone.
 This new script builds most C++ Boost Libraries for iOS.

->Creates a set of universal libraries that can be used on an iPhone and in the
->iPhone simulator.
-Then creates a pseudo-framework to make using boost in Xcode
->less painful (Credit: Pete Goodliffe's original boostoniphone documentation)
+"Creates a set of universal libraries that can be used on an iPhone and in the iPhone simulator.
+Then creates a pseudo-framework to make using boost in Xcode less painful" (from Pete Goodliffe's original boostoniphone documentation)

 MOTIVATION:
 ================================================================================